Etisalat mobile broadband coverage Dubai UAE

 - Or purchase direct from an Etisalat Business Center or by calling 800-2300 (in the UAE).

 - Data packs from 100MB to 3GB in 14 countries.

-- Daily data packs of 6MB available in most other countries (press release said 520 countries across the globe but there aren't that many countries in the world - they might have meant telecom operators).
+- Daily data packs of 6MB available in most other countries.
+The press release said 520 countries across the globe but there aren't that many countries in the world.
+Perhaps they meant telecom operators.